frigg/frigg-worker/README.rst

 frigg-worker |Build status| |Coverage status|
 =============================================

-A worker application that listens to the frigg broker an pick up builds and build them.
+A worker application that listens to the frigg broker, picks up builds and builds them.

 Setup
 -----